 A NON-PROFIT ALLIANCE DEDICATED TO MARINE ECOSYSTEM CONSERVATION

 Spiral Pacific is an independent transmedia non-profit corporation generating content that lives across multiple formats: print, television, video web assets and scientific research studies.
-Our unique projects are gaining momentum because our foundation is the spirit of cooperation for education.
+Our unique projects are gaining momentum because we foster a spirit of cooperation for education.
 Footage and research are shared freely with collaborating scientists, artists, teachers and students.
 Stunning imagery is paired with science to bring our actions to light in hopes of nudging humans toward change.
 We are currently in production on a two-part documentary exploring ocean ecosystem connectivity filmed in 4K (Ultra HD.)
 Our travels will take us to nine Northern Pacific Rim locations to document the challenges facing the local human and marine life populations as they struggle to survive and adapt to an increasingly hostile environment.
+With knowledge comes wisdom, and we are dedicated to this project and believe there is reason for hope.